Learnathon-By-Geeky-Solutions/javahaters/requirement-analysis/problem-statements.md

 ---

 ### Challenge 14: Procuring Medical Equipment for Rural Clinics
-**Who**: I am a doctor running a medical clinic in a rural area of Bangladesh.
+**Who**: I am a doctor running a medical clinic in a rural area of Bangladesh.<br>
-**Who**: I face difficulties in acquiring necessary medical equipment for my clinic, such as diagnostic tools or patient monitoring devices.
+**What**: I face difficulties in acquiring necessary medical equipment for my clinic, such as diagnostic tools or patient monitoring devices.<br>
-**When**: When I need to enhance the quality of care for my patients or manage emergencies effectively.
+**When**: When I need to enhance the quality of care for my patients or manage emergencies effectively.<br>
-**Where**: In my rural clinic, where suppliers are scarce, and delivery options are limited.
+**Where**: In my rural clinic, where suppliers are scarce, and delivery options are limited.<br>
-**Why**: Because access to reliable suppliers and affordable medical equipment is challenging in rural areas, affecting the quality of healthcare I can provide.
+**Why**: Because access to reliable suppliers and affordable medical equipment is challenging in rural areas, affecting the quality of healthcare I can provide.<br>

+---

+### Challenge 15: Finding Medical Equipment for Home Use
+**Who**: I am a patient. <br>
+**What**: I struggle to find medical equipment like wheelchairs, glucometers, or oxygen cylinders for my home care needs.<br>
+**When**: When a family member or I require ongoing treatment or recovery support at home.<br>
+**Where**: In my village, where medical equipment is unavailable, and traveling to the city is costly and time-consuming.<br>
+**Why**: Because local medical facilities or stores do not stock essential equipment, and I have no convenient way to purchase them.<br>

+---